soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 1. Log into the [Azure Portal](https://portal.azure.com), and open your **Fabrikam_Oil** resource group.

-2. On the top of the screen, select the **Add** button.
+2. On the top of the screen, select the **Create** button.
 When the marketplace screen displays, search for and select **Event Hubs**.
 This will allow you to create a new Event Hub Namespace resource.
-Select the _Create_ button on the resource overview screen.
+Select the **Create** button on the resource overview screen.

     ![The marketplace search box contains Event Hubs, and the Event Hubs suggestion is highlighted.](media/marketplace_eventhubs.png "New Event Hub")